aweis89/ai-terminals.nvim/README.md

 * **Consistency:** Provides a consistent workflow (sending selections/diagnostics, diffing, reversing changes, creating prompts) across different tools.
 * **Leverages Existing Tools:** Benefits from the features and updates of the underlying CLI tools themselves.
 * **Stdin Integration:** CLI tools provide a straightforward API for sending input via `stdin`.
-This plugin utilizes that capability by exposing functions like `send`, enabling a wide range of custom integrations.
-You can automate processes like pulling in Jira ticket details for context or sending PR diffs for review by retrieving the necessary information and piping it directly to the AI.
+* This plugin utilizes that capability by exposing functions like `send`, enabling a wide range of custom integrations.
+For example, when toggling any terminal from visual mode, the code will get added to the prompt with the file path.
+You can also send diagnostics or command outputs.
+The `send` function can also be used to create custom prompts or functions like pulling in Jira ticket details or reviewing PRs.

 This plugin is ideal for users who prefer terminal-based AI interaction and want a single, configurable way to manage them within Neovim.